ryelle/Content-Generator/README.md

     page=15
     with-images=some

+So we can submit a form to `/generator/` with the correct form names, and it will automatically generate and display the XML file.

 ### `with-images`

 This flag's a bit of a trick — you specify how many posts you want to have images, out of "all, most, some, few, none".
 This translates to a percentage chance (100%, 75%, 50%, 25%, 0%) that an image will be applied.
 This isn't exact by design, we want randomness in the generated content.